MadMaxChow/VLOOK/released/samples/index-en.md

 >
 >    > Where is the theme directory?
 Open *==Settings ▸ Appearance ▸ Open Theme Directory==*
 >
-> 2. Or directly visit the **[themes](https://github.com/MadMaxChow/VLOOK/tree/master/released/themes)** folder on GitHub, download and copy it to Typora’s theme directory.
+> 2. Or directly visit the **[themes](https://github.com/MadMaxChow/VLOOK/tree/master/released/themes)** of VLOOK, download and copy it to Typora’s theme directory.
 >
 > _~Og~_